 Yellow Onions add sweetness and depth of flavor to the dish.

-Kosher Salt and Black Pepper are simple but essential seasonings that help to enhance the natural flavors of the beef
+Kosher Salt and Black Pepper are simple but essential seasonings.
+They help enhance the natural flavors of beef.

-Together, these ingredients create a savory and satisfying pot roast that you won't want to miss.
+These ingredients create a savory and satisfying pot roast.
+You will want to take advantage of.

 The recipe card at the bottom has the exact quantities of these ingredients.

 - Vegetables: Besides onions, add other vegetables such as carrots and potatoes for a one-pot meal.
 Make sure to cut them into similar size pieces so they cook evenly.

 - Liquid: Instead of beef broth, you can use chicken broth, vegetable broth, or even red wine for a richer flavor.
 Make sure to adjust the salt levels.
 You could also make your own Instant Pot Chicken Stock.